NBISweden/Rcourse/HT17Uppsala/exercise/Dataframes.md

     the type Geno\_a\_1, Geno\_a\_2, Geno\_a\_3, Geno\_b\_1, Geno\_b\_2&#x2026;,
     Geno\_s\_3 using vectors.
 In todays lecture a function named outer that generate matrixes was mentioned.
-Try to generate the same vector as yesterday using this function instead.
-There was an example of the outer function also on the exercise yesterday and it is a very powerful function, but can be hard to wrap you head around, so try to follow the logics, perhaps comparing to the example from yesterday.
+Try to generate the same vector, but using the outer function instead.
+This is a challenging task
     <details>
     <summary>:key: Click to see how</summary>
     <pre>